calicartels/LL_M_CQ/README.md

    pip install PyPDF2
    ```

-3. Download and install Davenchi 3 from the OpenAI website.
+3. Download and install Davenchi-003 from the OpenAI website.
 Please refer to the OpenAI documentation for installation instructions.

 4. Place your PDF files in the designated directory.